mdx-workshop/mdx-submissions21/paper.md

 ## Results

  We compare the performance between the original model and the proposed models in the same condition.
-Table 1 shows the results of the model's SDR [@vincent:2006] score in the MDX challenge.
+Table 1 shows the results of the model's SDR [@vincent:2006] score in the MDX challenge and the number of each model's parameters.
+In same condition, the original LaSAFT's parameters are 4.5M, while the LightSAFT has 3.8M parameters sufficient compression for the MDX challenge.
+The advanced LightSAFT, which contains the TFC-TDF blocks in the encoder, has only 2M parameters.
 The original LaSAFT, which cannot separate the songs in a limited time, was not reasonable for this challenge.
-On the other hand, the LightSAFT can separate the music source in a limited time and achieve comparable performance.
+On the other hand, the LightSAFT, which is posted as a comparison of the MDX challenge, can separate the music source in a limited time and achieve comparable performance.
-Its performance is posted as a comparison of the MDX challenge.
 Even though the advanced LightSAFT has the fewest parameters in the comparison group, it shows the best performance.
 It seems to have no conditioning mechanism, which converts the latent space in encoder inducing stationary training.